AlchemyCMS/alchemy-guides/guides/how_to_create_a_contact_form.md

 -   Setup Alchemy mailer
 -   Customize the views

-## Additional Rails and application setup
+## Additional Rails and Application Setup

 Alchemy relies on Rails' [ActionMailer](https://guides.rubyonrails.org/action_mailer_basics.html) to send emails.
 You will need to configure ActionMailer to use an SMTP service like Gmail, Sendgrid, Mailgun, Mandrill, Amazon SES, etc.